carpentries/lesson-development-training/episodes/formative-assessment.md

 include 1-3 answer options that are not obviously incorrect (*plausible distractors*) and have *diagnostic power* i.e. each incorrect answer helps you pinpoint the exact misconception carried by the learner.
+Write down what misconception is being tested for each incorrect answer.

 Share your MCQ in the collaborative notes document.